KJWhitehead/space-for-good/TESTING.md

 ## Defensive Programming

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-Defensive programming (defensive design) is extremely important!

-When building projects that accept user inputs or forms, you should always test the level of security for each.
-Examples of this could include (not limited to):

-Forms:
-- Users cannot submit an empty form
-- Users must enter valid email addresses

-PP3 (Python-only):
-- Users must enter a valid letter/word/string when prompted
-- Users must choose from a specific list only

-MS3 (Flask) | MS4/PP4/PP5 (Django):
-- Users cannot brute-force a URL to navigate to a restricted page
-- Users cannot perform CRUD functionality while logged-out
-- User-A should not be able to manipulate data belonging to User-B, or vice versa
-- Non-Authenticated users should not be able to access pages that require authentication
-- Standard users should not be able to access pages intended for superusers

-You'll want to test all functionality on your application, whether it's a standard form, or uses CRUD functionality for data manipulation on a database.
-Make sure to include the `required` attribute on any form-fields that should be mandatory.
-Try to access various pages on your site as different user types (User-A, User-B, guest user, admin, superuser).

-You should include any manual tests performed, and the expected results/outcome.

-Consider using the following format for manual test cases:

-Expected Outcome / Test Performed / Result Received / Fixes Implemented

-- **Expected**: "Feature is expected to do X when the user does Y."
-- **Testing**: "Tested the feature by doing Y."
-- (either) **Result**: "The feature behaved as expected, and it did Y."
-- (or) **Result**: "The feature did not respond to A, B, or C."
-- **Fix**: "I did Z to the code because something was missing."

-Use the table below as a basic start, and expand on it using the logic above.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 Defensive programming was manually tested with the below user acceptance testing:

 | Page | Expectation | Test | Result | Fix | Screenshot |